Scholarly/academic/peer-reviewed sources are sources written by experts and are reviewed by experts in the field before the article is published.

 A research article that reports the results of a study using data derived from actual observation or experimentation rather than theory or belief.

-How do you know if a study is empirical?
 Read the subheadings within the article, book, or report and look for a description of the research "methodology."
 Ask yourself: Could I recreate this study and test these results?

 Many, but not all, of these will be empirical studies.

-To further focus your search, try adding one of the following terms to your search (try different combinations):
+Alternatively, try adding one of the following terms to your search (try different combinations):

 An alternative is to use terminology recommended by the ERIC thesaurus.
 Some useful keywords are: